Since 1998, Google has been the premier search engine when it comes to desktop home computing.

 Google will alter their search algorithm so that it fundamentally privileges websites intended for viewing on mobile devices (i.e. smartphones) over traditional desktop websites.
 This is in contrast to Google’s previous approach to search indexing, in which only desktop tailored web content was considered worth assessing for relevance.

 Google have announced that they will be changing their policy in order to better reflect the current global market for electronics, in particular the demands of territories such as the US and Japan.
-One of the given reason for this change is that the amount of daily mobile searches performed by Google far surpasses 50% of all searches in key regions on the whole.
+One of the given reasons for this change is that the amount of daily mobile searches performed by Google far surpasses 50% of all searches in key regions on the whole.

 When Will Mobile First Indexing Officially Drop?